Canon 7D II vs Leica X Typ 113

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the X Typ 113 from Leica.
+Both the 7D Mark II and the X Typ 113 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is the Canon 7D II better than the Leica X Typ 113 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.